FastRobot/chef-repo-ci/README.md

 I'm currently using gitlab to host a private chef-repo.
 Using the gitlabCI I'm triggering verification and pre-check

-I'd also like to be able to use a Berksfile to drive the creation of new CI jobs to publish each (internal) cookbook from source

 ## Using

 Trigger this from your CI build on merges to master, or validation of changes in a branch.
 Feed